Joint Statement by the Pharmaceutical Manufacturers' Associations of Japan, the U.S., and Europe

 Pharmaceutical Research and Manufacturers of America (PhRMA)

 The Central Social Insurance Medical Council (Chuikyo) is currently discussing the "Fiscal 2026 NHI Reform" and the "Fiscal 2026 Cost-Effectiveness Evaluation System Reform".
-From the standpoint of the pharmaceutical industry, which aims to realize a society of longevity and health through the research, development, and stable supply of innovative new drugs, we would like to express our opinions as follows.
+From the standpoint of the pharmaceutical industry, which aims to realize a healthy and long-lived society through the research, development, and stable supply of innovative new drugs, we would like to express our opinions as follows.

-We have expressed our concern over the past 10 years that the environment of Japan's drug discovery innovation ecosystem has been put at a competitive disadvantage due to repeated changes in NHI drug price calculation rules and annual NHI price revisions for new drugs that are still under patent.
+We have expressed our concern over the past 10 years that the environment of Japan's drug discovery innovation ecosystem has been put at a competitive disadvantage due to repeated changes in NHI drug price calculation rules and annual NHI price revisions for new drugs in the patent period.
 While we share the Japanese government's goal of ensuring the sustainability and fiscal soundness of universal health care, the current ecosystem is not fully functioning.
 In fact, Japan's share of the early-stage pipeline has declined, R&D investment has stagnated, and there is a drug loss where innovative drugs available in other countries are not launched in Japan.
 In this regard, while R&D investment in the innovative drug industry has doubled globally over the past decade, growth in Japan has been very modest, resulting in Japan's share of the global market being cut in half.

 Strengthening Japan's drug discovery innovation ecosystem is an urgent priority if Japan is not to be left behind in the development of and access to the world's most advanced therapies and vaccines.
 However, current drug pricing policies undermine international competitiveness and prevent innovative pharmaceutical companies operating in Japan from realizing their true potential.
 In addition, the U.S. MFN pricing policy, which could make Japan a reference country for NHI prices, is changing the global incentive structure, and individual pharmaceutical companies are beginning to rethink their product development and launch strategies in Japan.
 The urgency for reform has increased further, and agile action is required.

-Given these serious challenges, it is essential that the new Takaichi cabinet make progress in expanding investment in innovation, as well as implement reforms that appropriately reflect the contents of the Public-Private Council Working Group for Enhancing Drug Discovery Capability interim report (summary of discussions) compiled on November 5, 2012.
+Given these serious challenges, it is essential that the new Takaichi cabinet make progress in expanding investment in innovation and implement reforms that appropriately reflect the contents of the Public-Private Council Working Group for Enhancing Drug Discovery Capability interim report (summary of discussions), which was compiled on November 5, 2011.
 In addition, in order to ensure long-term fiscal soundness and attract investment, the current fiscal frame, which is overly dependent on drug price reductions, should be reviewed.
 Even though drug expenditures account for less than 10% of the social security budget, 70% of budget cuts are due to NHI price reductions.
-In order to reverse this negative trend and ensure Japan's future as a leader in innovation, the following two reforms should be prioritized in the reform of the NHI drug price system in FY2026 and the reform of the cost-effectiveness evaluation system in FY2026.
+Therefore, in order to change this negative trend and secure Japan's future as a leader in innovation, the following two reforms should be prioritized in the reform of the NHI drug price system in FY2026 and the cost-effectiveness evaluation system in FY2026 (FY2026).

-Dikei 1: Maintain NHI drug prices during the patent term
+Dikei 1: Maintenance of drug prices during the patent term

-Under the current system, products not subject to the additional payment for new drug creation, which account for half of all patented drugs, are subject to annual drug price reductions.
-Even products that are subject to the additional payment for new drug creation can be subject to price reductions based on cost-effectiveness evaluations and re-pricing for market expansion.
+Under the current system, products not subject to the additional payment for new drug creation, etc., which account for half of all drugs in the patent period, are subject to annual drug price reductions.
+Even products that are subject to the additional payment for new drug creation can be subject to NHI price reductions based on cost-effectiveness evaluations and re-pricing for market expansion.
 Furthermore, the gap between the prices of these products and those of other major industrialized countries continues to widen as time goes by.
-In order to resolve these issues, the following efforts in particular are essential to maintain NHI drug prices during the patent term.
+In order to solve these issues, the following measures are essential to maintain drug prices during the patent term.

 -

-Regarding the cost-effectiveness evaluation system, objective verification by third-party experts should be conducted instead of easily expanding the system.
+Regarding the cost-effectiveness evaluation system, objective verification by third-party experts should be conducted instead of simply expanding the system.

 -

-Regarding the NHI drug price system, abolish the rules for re-calculation and application to similar drugs, which significantly inhibit innovation, and improve the rules for market expansion and re-calculation to accommodate new modalities, such as regenerative medicine products.
-In addition, the midyear revision of pharmaceuticals under patent should be abolished.
+With regard to the NHI drug price system, the rules for re-calculation and application to similar drugs (and their companion), which severely inhibit innovation, should be abolished, and the rules for market expansion and re-calculation should be improved to accommodate new modalities, such as regenerative medicine products.
+In addition, the mid-year revision of pharmaceuticals that are still under patent should be abolished.

-Recommendation 2: Improve NHI drug price calculation for new drugs
+Recommendation 2: Improvement of NHI drug price calculation for new drugs

 Reference